-Fed Needs Supersized 50-Point Cut In Sept Or Risk Recession
+Fed needs supersized 50-point cut in Sept or risk recession

-(MENAFN- Investor Ideas) The federal Reserve must go big with a supersized 50 basis point interest rate cut in September to get ahead of a looming economic storm, warns the CEO of one of the world's largest independent financial advisory and asset management organizations.
+The Federal Reserve must go big with a supersized 50 basis point interest rate cut in September to get ahead of a looming economic storm, warns the CEO of one of the world’s largest independent financial advisory and asset management organizations.

 The warning from deVere Group’s Nigel Green comes as consumer prices in the US inched up modestly last month, adding fuel to the widespread expectations that the Fed will begin easing its grip on interest rates.